GabrielGodpro101/GSDevs/SECURITY.md

 # Security Policy
   CPDDirect uses batch files to get information on the Windows system and files.
 However, hackers can hack your Microsoft account or PC and use the batch files to get info on your PC.
 However, with new updates, we are preventing this from happening with getting info through applications.
-For now, dont let down your gaurd or keep use at a minimum.
+For now, dont let down your gaurd or dont download until we release new security updates.
   ## Supported Versions

 Use this section to tell people about which versions of your project are